PayamZohari/AmazonProductETL/README.md

 # Project Title: ETL Pipeline for Product Data with MongoDB Storage

-This repository includes the data pipeline for ETL process on a sample Amazon products based on Daria's interview task.
+This repository includes the data pipeline for the ETL process on a sample Amazon products dataset based on Daria's interview task.

 ## Table of Contents
 1. [Project Overview](#project-overview)